-Both hard work and creativity are important in being successful in developing and implementing new ideas, both personally and in the business world.
+Hard work and creativity are equally important to successfully developing and implementing new ideas, both personally and in the business world.
 It can be argued that insanity is the antithesis of creativity.
 Consider Albert Einstein’s thoughts on what constitutes insane behavior?

 Doing the same thing